 While emotionally unavailable men, can still (sometimes) engage in sex without emotional intimacy, sometimes (but certainly not always), an emotionally distant woman will withdraw from sex.

 This is because sometimes (but again, not always) it’s harder for women to separate sex and emotional intimacy.

 16. You have no idea what she’s thinking about

 When we feel alone, disconnected, and separated from our wife, it gets very hard to understand, relate to, or know what she’s thinking.

 17. She drinks alcohol or does drugs to excess

 Nothing masks the pain of trauma, abuse, or neglect quite like drugs and alcohol.
-Thus, while many use these things recreationally without serious issue, an emotionally distant wife (or husband) uses these things as a crutch.
+So, while many use these things recreationally without a serious issue an emotionally distant wife (or husband) uses these things as a crutch.

 Because they don’t want to feel their feelings, they continue self-medicating hoping the pain will go away.
 Because the pain is inside them, though, they are never able to escape it, often leading to increasing levels of use and abuse.

 Is there anything quite as vulnerable as seeing a therapist?